minlanyu/cs243-site/README.md

 - Why is it an important problem?
 - What potential challenges might you face in solving the problem?
 - What is your plan for the midterm report and division of work within the team?

-**Your grade depend on how concrete your problem and execution plan is**
+**Your grade depend on how concrete your problem and execution plan are**

 ### Midterm Project Report
 The midterm report should be about 2-4 pages and serve as a starting point for your final project report (see detailed requirements for the final report below) **To achieve a high score for your midterm report, it is important to deliver an initial evaluation of your system.** You don't need to complete the entire system; instead, focus on identifying the most critical component/question in your project and provide an initial quantitative evaluation.
 The midterm report should include the following: